-SAN ANTONIO (Jan.
-23, 2017) – The NBA today announced that San Antonio Spurs forward Kawhi Leonard was named the Western Conference Player of the Week for games played Monday, Jan.
-16, through Sunday, Jan 22.
-Philadelphia’s Joel Embiid was named the Eastern Conference Player of the Week.
+SAN ANTONIO (March 6, 2016) – The NBA today announced that San Antonio Spurs forward Kawhi Leonard was named the Western Conference Player of the Week for games played Monday, Feb.
+29, through Sunday, March 6.
+Cleveland’s LeBron James was named the Eastern Conference Player of the Week.

 This is Leonard’s second time receiving the honor, both during the 2015-16 season.

 Leonard averaged 27.3 points, 10.0 rebounds, 4.7 assists and 1.67 steals in 37.3 minutes as the Spurs went 3-0 for the week, extending their win streak to eight games.
 He started the week off by registering 27 points, 6 rebounds, 5 assists and 2 steals in 36 minutes in a 97-81 victory over Detroit on March 2.
 The following night Leonard recorded his ninth double-double of the season with a team-high 30 points (12-22 FG, 6-10 3FG), 11 rebounds, 3 assists, 2 blocks and 2 steals in a 94-86 victory at New Orleans The reigning NBA Defensive Player of the Year closed out the week with 25 points, 13 rebounds and 6 assists in 36 minutes while helping the Spurs outlast the Sacramento Kings 104-94 on March 5.